influxdata/docs-v2/content/flux/v0.x/stdlib/influxdata/influxdb/monitor/_index.md

 ```

 ### log {data-type="function"}
-A function option that defines how notification event logs are written to InfluxDB.
+Function option that defines how notification event logs are written to InfluxDB.
 Default is:

 ```js